yassinemajidi/terraform-eks-kubernetes/README.md

 <img src="https://raw.githubusercontent.com/yassinemajidi/terraform-eks-kubernetes/main/Capture.JPG" width="400"/>

-This is a sample project on how to create an EKS Cluster Using Terraform and test it with Kubernetes
+This is a sample project on how to create an EKS Cluster with two subnets using Terraform and test it using ready to use Kubernetes Hello world.

 ## I. Run with docker